Noeska/illegiblesemantics/projects/proj-2.md

 As a general rule it can be observed that in this genre the letters making up the logos tend to be **thick** and **bold** as opposed to, say, the letters making up Black Metal logos.
 The latter tend to be thin and sometimes somewhat shaky.
 In that these logos strikingly resemble the fans of these respective genres who are generally respectively heavy set characters and lanky, out-of-sorts pushovers.

 And, contrary to Thrash Metal logos, Death Metal logos tend to have more **"soft" elements**.
 This, too, makes perfect sense.
-Thrash gives its fans a linear, myopic view on life in general: it's all about alienation and oppression from a threatening, hostile world of authority -- yet it offers nothing helpful in way of unburdering; meanwhile, ironically, Death offers a more rounded approach to life -- offering a safe, routinized way of exploring things that would terrify or disgust most, which enables a cathartic dissipation of everyday's tension.<sup>7</sup> (I'm not gonna lie -- I really didn't expect to find a source to kinda back this up.)
+Thrash gives its fans a linear, myopic view on life in general: it's all about alienation and oppression from a threatening, hostile world of authority -- yet it offers nothing helpful in way of unburdening; meanwhile, ironically, Death offers a more rounded approach to life -- offering a safe, routinized way of exploring things that would terrify or disgust most, which enables a cathartic dissipation of everyday's tension.<sup>8</sup> (I'm not gonna lie -- I really didn't expect to find a source to kinda back this up.)

 <!--
 ![Mind Blown](https://media1.giphy.com/media/26ufdipQqU2lhNA4g/giphy.gif)